 Chase’s five-year, $250 million New Skills initiative operates out of its Workforce Readiness program under the same skills development mission.
 However, so far, those investments have been made in organizations working in select cities in the U.S. and specific—mainly developed—European countries.

 Lastly, Chase’s Financial Capability grantmaking program promotes financial and economic security by supporting projects that help individuals receive necessary knowledge and skills to increase savings, reduce financial shocks, and build assets.
 The foundation mainly awards grants to organizations that work in low- to moderate-income communities around the world.

 JPMorgan Chase Foundation grants are awarded to organizations working in specific countries located in Asia-Pacific, Europe, the Middle East, Latin America, and Canada.
-The foundation does not accept unsolicited proposals for its international grantmaking programs.
+The foundation does not accept unsolicited proposals, grant applications or requests for funding.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)